gargpriyank/IBM-Edge-Workshop/docs/ieam42-automation.md

-# IBM Edge Application Manager (IEAM) 4.2 - Automated Installation
+# IEAM 4.2 Automated Installation

 This page contains the bash commands to automate the deployment of the IEAM 4.2 hub.